 Perhaps you have a friend who has been living the single life for quite some time.
 It isn’t your fault, but at some point you’ve gotten used to the fact she isn’t ‘attached.’
 When you start to feel hostility towards your friend’s new boyfriend, could it be that he isn’t the real cause?

 “When my best friend first got into a relationship with a guy after being single for a long time, I had a hard time liking him.
 Eventually I realized that it was less about the guy she was dating and more about how our relationship had changed.
 I was just redirecting my frustration.
-When a friend gets into a romantic relationship it can really change your overall friendship and that’s what I was mad about,” says Emily, a sophomore at the University of Illinois.
+When a friend gets into a romantic relationship it can really change your overall friendship and that’s what I was mad about,” says Emily, a student at the University of Illinois.

 In this instance, the significant other is not the real issue.
 The real issue lies between you and your friend… and possibly a little jealousy over the fact that you are probably getting less attention from her.
 So how do you cope with this change?